AlexsLemonade/OpenScPCA-nf/porting-modules.md

 This will launch a web editor to add descriptions, help, and validation rules for the new parameters.

-If you do not already have `nf-core` installed, you can use the `environment.yml` file in this repository to create a conda environment with the necessary tools:
+If you do not already have `nf-core` installed, you can use the `environment.yml` file in this repository to create a conda environment with the necessary tools prior to updating the `nextflow_schema.json` file:

 ```bash
 conda env create -n openscpca-nf -f environment.yml